Becoming someone specifically targeted by Kessler wasn’t bad enough—on top of that, my face had been exposed to a murderer.

 “Is there no one?
 Even a whisper to me would be fine…”

-He looked at Jung Da-hoon, who was smiling with one corner of his mouth raised.
+I looked at Jung Da-hoon, who was smiling with one corner of his mouth raised.

 The Seeker, the Time Traveler… All the valuable Special Occupations—except for himself, the Thief—were already dead.